REGISTRATION NOW OPEN - Acidified Foods Manufacturing School (Online + 1-day Lab/Demo for Small Processors - UC Davis, Sept. 18, 2018

 A number of acidic foods are not considered to fall into the acidified low-acid food category.
 To determine if your product is an acidified low-acid food consult the following document:

 Acidified Foods Manufacturing School Manual (North Carolina State University & Grocery Manufacturer's Association)

 Regulations Pertaining to Acidified Low-Acid Foods

 Acidified low-acid foods processed in California must comply with the California cannery regulations.
-(CA Dept. of Public Heath) Associated forms from CDPH:
+(CA Dept. of Public Heath) Associated forms from CDPH, except where noted below:

 - Cannery License Application Form (PDF 68 KB)

 - California Cannery License Program Timeline (CAFF, UC Davis, UCANR, WRCEFS)

 - Request for pH Control (PDF 56 KB)

 - Request for Official Sterilization Process (PDF 304 KB)